publishkit/vault/index.md

 ## about

-PublishKit is developed by [Studio1337](https://studio1337.tech), a french based indie tech studio.
-We are  passionnate folks totaling more then 20 years of tech expertise.
-We craft and design unique software, taking the time to build first class solutions, towards  sustainabilty & self expression.
+The Kit is developed by [Studio1337](https://studio1337.tech), a French based indie tech studio.
+We craft and design unique software, taking the time to build first class solutions, towards  sustainability & self-expression.

-PublishKit is our current full time project.
+The Kit is our current full time project.
 We are actively focused on delivering high value to our users & community.
 We'd love to hear from you.
 If you have any question or feedback, we squat on [discord](https://discord.gg/XMgVPajeT9)!

 > [!info]
-> This kit (this website) is hosted on github pages, and powers content created via Obsidian.
+> This website was generated from markdown content, created and exported via obsidian, hosted on github pages and powered by the `kit`.